kamireddym28/Neighborhood-Maps/README.md

 ## About

 Neighborhood Maps application is implemented using Google Maps API along side Foursquare API to retrive the data about locations of our choice.
-Application is buit such that it loads the information asynchronously and it using Knockout JS frame work which follows MVVM paradigm.
+Application is built such that it loads the information asynchronously and it uses Knockout JS frame work which follows MVVM paradigm.

 ## Frameworks and APIs